Affine and convex spaces: blending the analytic and geometric viewpoints

 \section{Abstract}

-These notes are a short introduction to affine and convex spaces, written especially for physics students.
-They try to connect and summarize the different elementary presentations available in the mathematical literature.
-References are also provided, as well as an example showing the relevance and usefulness of affine spaces in classical physics. \\[2\jot] \\ \msc{14R99,51N10,52A20}
+\labelsep 0pt This is a short introduction to affine and convex spaces, written especially for physics students.
+It summarizes different elementary presentations available in the mathematical literature, and blends analytic- and geometric-flavoured presentations.
+References are also provided, as well as a brief discussion of Grassmann spaces and an example showing the relevance and usefulness of affine spaces in Newtonian physics.